Milo Ventimiglia Blames Himself For ‘This Is Us’ Finale Hype

 Milo Ventimiglia is as nice of a guy in real life as he is on This Is Us.
-On the heels of some negative fan reaction to the This Is Us finale, Ventimiglia took one for the team and told Entertainment Weekly he’s partially to blame for hyping up the “Moonshadow” episode to the point that fans thought they would get some real answers about his character, Jack Pearson’s, death.
+On the heels of some negative fan reaction to the This Is Us finale, Ventimiglia took one for the team and told Entertainment Weekly he’s partially to blame for hyping up the “Moonshadow” episode to the point that fans thought they would get some real answers about his character Jack Pearson’s death.

 “I may have just shot myself in the foot teasing it out, and the audience not getting the answer that they were looking for,” Milo admitted to EW.